The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Linear Theory

-On a closed manifold, $\K_\c$ is the $L^2$ orthogonal complement of $\im \bd_\c$.
+The action of the gauge group on the configuration space induces a decomposition of the tangent space to a configuration $\c$ into the subspace tangent to the gauge orbit through $\c$ and its orthogonal complement.
+More precisely, let be the smooth tangent space to a smooth configuration $\c$.
+Define the operator and let be its image.
+Then observe that $\J_\c$ is the tangent space to the gauge orbit at $\c$.
+Indeed, this follows from differentiating the action (\ref{gaction}) at the identity.
+We also have the adjoint operator and we define the subspace On a closed manifold, $\K_\c$ is the $L^2$ orthogonal complement of $\im \bd_\c$.
 In this case, the orthogonal decomposition of $\T_\c$ into the spaces $\J_\c$ and $\K_\c$ plays a fundamental role in the analysis of \cite{KM}.
 In our case, since we have a boundary, we will impose various boundary conditions on these spaces, and the resulting spaces will play a very important role for us too.
 Moreover, we will take the appropriate Besov completions of these spaces.

 Thus, let $\c \in \fC^{t,q}(Y)$ be any configuration of regularity $B^{t,q}(Y)$, where $t \in \R$ and $q \geq 2$.
 For $s \in \R$ and $p \geq 2$, let

 be the Besov closure of $\T_\c$.
 It is independent of $\c$ and is equal to the tangent space $T_\c\fC^{s,p}(Y)$ when $(s,p)=(t,q)$.
 So long as we have bounded multiplication maps